5 Ways to Make Sure Halloween in Recovery Isn’t Scary

 1. Plan ahead.

 As with most things in life, planning ahead can take some of the stress out of a sober holiday.
-Rather than impulsively making plans with people the week of, try to feel out what is going on a few weeks in advance.
-If someone is planning a get together, this gives you some time to think about who may be in attendance and what types of activities may be taking place.
+Rather than impulsively making plans with people on Halloween itself, try to feel out what is going on in advance.
+If someone is planning a get-together, try to get a feel for who may be in attendance and what types of activities may be taking place.
 If you find yourself feeling nervous and unsure about being around a certain group of people or being in a certain place, you may want to rethink your plans and change them accordingly.
 Who you surround yourself with plays a big role in the ability to maintain your recovery, and that’s as important on Halloween as it is every other day of the year.

 Honestly, it’s not that much fun to be drinking water all night when at a special event.
 Sometimes it’s easy to forget that there are other fun, non-alcohol options for beverages.
 A quick Google or Pinterest search turns up a variety of fun, festive, alcohol-free drink ideas for Halloween.
 (Or check out Workit Health’s own mocktail recipes!)
 Before heading to a party, whip something up and bring it along.
 I’ve found this makes me feel less tempted to be drinking what others are drinking.